polcats/GameDialogs/README.md

 # CppDialogs
- A simple implementation for a chain of dialogs (like in games)
+A simple C++ implementation for chains of dialogues (like in games)